Twipped/QueryizeJS/README.md

 ##Running Unit Tests

-From inside the repository root, run `npm install` to install the NodeUnit dependency.
+From inside the repository root, run `npm install` to install the node-tap dependency.

 Run `npm test` to execute the complete test suite.